Rhobota/librho/README.md

 Here are a few things I'd like the library to have soon:

-    - udp sockets
-    - non-blocking tcp sockets
+    - non-blocking tcp & udp sockets
     - graph library

 Things left to do are marked with a comment that contains 'libtodo' or 'LIBTODO'.